 1 – Separate Peoples Stuff

-Consider having a hook, basket and/or drawer for every member of the household so they always have somewhere to put everything as soon as they come into the house, and they know exactly where to find things when they’re leaving.
+Consider having a specific area for each person so they always have somewhere to put everything as soon as they come into the house, and they know exactly where to find things when they’re leaving.

 With very young children why not colour code these so they know whose is whose.

 TIP: Having a colour for each child is a brilliant idea, as this can be used in every part of the house to make them understand what’s theirs.
 Same colour for towels, toothbrush, storage etc…

 Ideally you would have a coat hook, basket and/or drawer for every member of the household.

 Do what’s possible for you given the space you have.

 Then make sure you all get into the habit of hanging things up and putting them away in that space as soon as you come into the house.

 That way the space will be less cluttered, more functional, and look better on a day to day basis.
 It will also mean that everyone is more relaxed in the Hallway because they can find what they need quickly.

 2 – Create A Space For Stuff That Doesn’t Belong